The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 - Google Consent Mode (optional)

-- Multiple banner setup (optional)
+- Georegion specific banner setup (optional)

-1. Create and setup your Cookiebot account
+Create and setup your Cookiebot account

 Create your own Cookiebot account by visiting our signup page.
+If you already have a Cookiebot account you can immediately proceed to the "Connect your domain group" step.

 -